MingweiSamuel/TeemoJS/README.md

   - A `string`, such as `'matchV4.getMatch'` or `'tftMatchV1.getMatchIdsByPUUID'`.

 - `pathParams` (optional for some endpoints)
   Path parameters for the request.
-This must match the URL format.
+This must match the path params.
 This is:
-  - An `Array` with number of values equal to the number of path params.
+  - An `Array` with values corresponding to each path param.
 Values will be interpolated in order.
-  - An `object` with corresponding keys for each of the path params.
-Values will be interpolated by name (key).
+  - An `object` with keys corresponding to each path param.
+Values will be interpolated by name (object key).
-  - A single value for endpoints needing a single path param.
+  - A single value for endpoints needing exactly one path param.
 Non-`string` values will be converted to `string`.
   - `[]`, `{}`, or `undefined` for endpoints needing no path params.

 - `queryParams` (optional for some endpoints)